b4mboo/prophet/README.md

     http://www.youtube.com/watch?v=YFzloW8F-nE

-Pullermann therefore only mimics one of TravisCI's features (to a certain degree at least).
+If you ar using Pullermann to run your tests, it therefore only mimics one of TravisCI's features (to a certain degree at least).
 If you want the full experience, go to

     http://travis-ci.org

 and sign in, using your GitHub account.

-Pullermann is on getting tested with Travis, too.
+Pullermann is getting tested with Travis, too.

     http://travis-ci.org/#!/b4mboo/pullermann